Understanding Unspoken Rules in Funding Proposals

 An effective proposal recognises these considerations and integrates them thoughtfully, while still maintaining a strong focus on delivering local impact.

-Demonstrating Leverage: Donors like to see that their funds are not the only ones at play.
+Donors like to see that their funds are not the only ones at play.
 Co-financing, public-private partnerships, and community contributions increase your project’s credibility and attractiveness.
+When donors observe that multiple stakeholders are invested in a project, it enhances their confidence in its viability.

-Political and Social Sensitivity: A good proposal demonstrates awareness of the local political context, conflict sensitivities, and social dynamics.
+A good proposal demonstrates awareness of the local political context, conflict sensitivities, and social dynamics.
 Donors avoid projects that may expose them to political risks or reputational damage.
+Understanding the landscape in which you operate is essential for crafting a proposal that resonates with potential funders.

-Capacity and Trustworthiness: the best ideas won’t get funded if donors don’t trust the implementing organisation.
+The best ideas won’t get funded if donors don’t trust the implementing organisation.
 Strong governance systems, transparent financial management, and a history of successful delivery give you an edge.
+Building trust is not just about having a good idea; it’s about proving that you can execute it effectively.

 How to Navigate These Unspoken Rules